getodk/docs/docs/collect-settings.rst

 However, disabling this feature does not completely restrict a user's ability to access already-answered questions.
 So, when you uncheck this box to restrict backward movement, the app will suggest several additional restrictions which will prevent a non-admin user from revisiting already-asked questions:

-- Disable :guilabel:`Edit Saved Form` option in the main menu
+- Disable :guilabel:`Edit Draft` option in the main menu
-- Disable :guilabel:`Save Form` option in the Form entry menu
+- Disable :guilabel:`Save as draft` option in the Form entry menu
 - Disable :guilabel:`Go To Prompt` option in the Form entry menu
 - Set :guilabel:`Constraint processing` to validate upon forward swipe in the Form Management settings